Joe Pickett (TV series): Release

 The series was initially a streaming exclusive for Spectrum, having launched in December 2021, during which time it became the most-watched series on the network.
 The first season was later added to Paramount+.

 Reception

+On the review aggregator website Rotten Tomatoes, the first season has a 100% approval rating based on 5 critic reviews, and the second season has a 100% approval rating based on 5 critic reviews.

 Joe Keller, writing a review for Decider.com, says "Joe Pickett has some unexpected humor among the darkness, and a title character that shows his weaknesses and baggage on his face, even to the people he's trying to help or arrest.
 It's a show that has a more realistic feel and flows a lot better than some of the shows we've seen in the Western genre of late."

 TV Guide's Matt Roush writes, "I mean it as the highest compliment when I suggest that anyone who followed Longmire from cable to Netflix will find a kindred spirit here.
 From the early episodes, this also appears to be following the outlines of Box's disciplined storytelling more faithfully than the bizarrely baroque Big Sky."